-Assistive and adaptive devices refer to any device, system, or tool that improves the performance of a person with a disability.
+Assistive and adaptive devices are essential for stroke carers at least temporarily during the rehabilitation process.
 There is a subtle difference between the words, assistive, and adaptive.

-The word, “adaptive” refers to devices that adapt existing tools so that a person with a difficulty can use it.
+The word – “assistive”– refers to all devices that facilitate and improve activities the person affected is trying to do.
+On the other hand, the word – “adaptive” – refers to devices that adapt existing tools so that a person with a difficulty can use them.
 For example, an eating utensil with a built-up handle is an adaptive device.
 On the other hand, a wheelchair or a cane is not an adaptive device but it is an assistive device.
 These aids can either be a low-tech one such as a cane or a very high-tech one such as a robot assistive speaking tool.

 - Computer access devices: hardware and software tools including apps

-- Daily living aids: the devices that facilitate dressing, eating, cooking, home chores, toileting, bathing, switching etc.
+- Activities of daily living devices: the devices that facilitate dressing, eating, cooking, home chores, toileting, bathing, switching, etc.

 - Prosthetics and Orthotics

 - Recreation and leisure assisting devices: Sports assisting tools, games, toys, etc.

 - Cognitive aids